Frequently Asked Questions

 - Comfortable clothes

-- Medical equipment that you normally use (Stethoscope, BP cuff, etc.)
+- Medical equipment that you normally use (Stethoscope, BP cuff, etc.) applicable to providers only

 Do I need to speak Spanish to volunteer?